Law Student Organizations | Post-Graduate Education | Study Aids

 Practice questions on a wide variety of legal subjects.
 Many of the lessons can be run through the Web, but others must be downloaded in Windows or Macintosh format.
 Available to CUNY School of Law students and faculty by password only.

 Handout from the CUNY School of Law Legal Research I course.
 Lists resources our Library owns and groups them according to the first year courses our students are taking.
 Updated every year during the Fall semester.
-This document is in Adobe Acrobat portable document format (.pdf).
-If you can not view the document, you need to get the free Acrobat Reader software or link the software you already have to your Web browser.

 Once you get past the goofy stuff at the top of this page there is a collection of interesting links, particularly in the legal education section.